Importing Data

 Maxim Money can import portfolio data from QIF files.
 However, there are several stages to this.

-4. MS Money does not export Stock Splits in QIF files (even though the file format supports this), so if any of your balances are incorrect, check to see whether there were any splits on your investments.
-MS Money displays this by adding a lower case s after the price in the Investment Activities view.
+- Microsoft Money does not export Stock Splits in QIF files (even though the file format supports this), so if any of your balances are incorrect, check to see whether there were any splits on your investments.
+Microsoft Money displays this by adding a lower case s after the price in the Investment Activities view.
 To manually add the stock split, see Investment Portfolios.